About Representative Ehrlich

 Legislative success: Lori has sponsored or co-sponsored hundreds of bills over the course of her legislative career.

-A strong voice for those who are not able to lobby for themselves, Lori filed a bill allowing law enforcement to step in when they see an animal in danger in a hot car and prohibits tethering of animals overnight.
+A strong voice for those who are not able to lobby for themselves, Lori’s bill allowing law enforcement to step in when they see an animal in danger in a hot car and prohibits tethering of animals overnight was passed into law.
 Working closely with the MSPCA and the Humane Society, that bill was signed into law in August, 2016.
-In addition, she is currently advocating for bills to increase our state protections against wildlife poaching, ban the use of elephants in traveling circuses, and ban on the sale of ivory and rhino horns in Massachusetts.
+In addition, she is currently advocating for bills to increase our state protections against wildlife poaching, ban the use of large animals in traveling circuses, and ban on the sale of ivory and rhino horns in Massachusetts.
 She also recently led the charge for passage of a Good Samaritan law providing amnesty for underage alcohol consumption if emergency assistance needed.

-Through tenacity and perseverance, Lori led the charge to passage of two bills into law dealing with life-threatening gas leaks in the infrastructure that carries gas to our homes and businesses.
+Through tenacity and perseverance, Lori led the charge to passage of two bills into law in 2014 and 2016 dealing with life-threatening gas leaks in the infrastructure that carries gas to our homes and businesses.
 Not only is this a public safety hazard but it kills trees, costs consumers millions annually, and heats up the planet.
 Her successful bills required gas companies to be more transparent and proactive in repairing and replacing leaky old gas lines.

 She was one of the original authors of the state’s landmark anti-bullying law and received the Anti-Defamation League’s Good Citizenship Award for her work.